 From a young age we start to build our receptive language by identifying sounds and words spoken to us, make links between them and develop an awareness of language and the world around us.
 We are constantly learning new vocabulary incidentally from our surroundings.

 Learning, however, is an ongoing, infinite process.
 It is essential that, as teachers, we support and encourage children’s development of language to enable them to be successful in school, ensure they are ready for the next stage of education (EIF) and provide them with the ability to communicate confidently in the outside world.

 Research carried out by Hart and Risley (1995) shows that there is a vocabulary gap of approximately 30 million words between people from different social classes.
-They suggest that children from professional, high income families accumulate approximately 45 million words in childhood compared to children with a working-class background obtaining around 26 million and those from low income families just 13 million words.
-Significantly, Biemiller (2004) indicated that if a child has a vocabulary attainment in the lower 20%, they would need to learn twenty new words every day over three years to catch up.
+They suggest that children from professional, high income families are exposed to approximately 45 million words during childhood compared to children with a working-class background being exposed to around 26 million and those from low income families just 13 million words.

 However, this doesn’t merely apply to one’s childhood and academic success.
 Studying 11,000 children born in Britain in 1970, Law and Rush (2009) suggested possible disadvantages in the later life of a child possessing limited vocabulary.
 The results demonstrated that those with poor vocabulary at age 5 were four times as likely to have difficulties in adulthood, three times as likely to have mental health concerns and twice as likely to be unemployed.

 In his book ‘Closing the Vocabulary gap’ (2018), Alex Quigley explains that this gap can begin early, possibly before children even start school.
 He suggests that a significant cause of this was limited communication levels at home after determining that parents employed in the professions spoke 32 million more words to their children than parents in families receiving welfare.